toddledev/documentation/docs/08-pages/01-overview/index.md

 # Pages in Nordcraft

-Pages are the foundation of applications in Nordcraft.
-They represent distinct screens with unique URLs that users navigate to, which create the overall structure of your web application.
+Pages are the foundation of applications in Nordcraft, representing distinct screens with unique URLs that users navigate to.

 Pages in Nordcraft are specialized components that serve as the top-level containers for your application's screens.
 They function as containers for all the content and functionality available at a specific URL.
 You can think of each page as being a separate document.
 If you're familar with other web frameworks or you have experience using HTML, pages in Nordcraft work in the same way.